Hemant-Agrahari/Preparation-one-september/JavaScript/JavaScript-Basis/theory.md

 Q.What is the difference between == and ===?

+Ans:
 == checks only value (with type conversion), while === checks both value and data type

 Q.What are truthy and falsy values in JavaScript?
-In JavaScript, every value is either truthy (treated as true) or falsy (treated as false) when evaluated in a Boolean context (like inside if conditions).
+Ans:In JavaScript, every value is either truthy (treated as true) or falsy (treated as false) when evaluated in a Boolean context (like inside if conditions).

 These are always considered false: